What Is a Micro ATM? Cash Withdrawal Made Easy

 Request Cash Withdrawal:

-chooses the cash withdrawal option and enters the amount needed.
+The customer chooses the cash withdrawal option and enters

 3.